Take a steam locomotive to the land of the mythical kappa

 Fukusenji Temple in Tono houses the largest wooden Buddha in Japan

-Take the Tohoku Shinkansen to JR Shin-Hanamaki Station and take the Kamaishi Line to Tono (one hour).
+Take the Tohoku Shinkansen to Shin-Hanamaki Station and take the Kamaishi Line to Tono (one hour).
 However, the most enjoyable way to get to Tono is on the SL Ginga , an old steam locomotive that runs between Hanamaki and Kamaishi.

 Wherever you go in Tono you will see kappa.
-The best place to learn more about them, and indeed the history of Tono itself, is the Tono Municipal Museum.
-There are three exhibition rooms, a multiscreen theater, slides and pictures.
+The best place to learn more about them and the history of Tono itself is the Tono Municipal Museum.
+There are three exhibition rooms, a multiscreen theater, slides, and pictures.

 Just behind Jokenji Temple is a small stream known as Kappabuchi, which has a small shrine dedicated to the legendary creatures.

-Pregnant women from the area often come to pray and make offerings at this shrine, such as a piece of red cloth shaped like a breast.
+Pregnant women often come to pray and make offerings at this shrine, such as a piece of red cloth shaped like a breast.
 It is believed this will ensure an abundance of breast milk.

 Tono Furusato Village is a great place to see traditional L-shaped houses.
-These houses were common in Iwate during the Edo period.
-Many of themhave been moved to their current site from otsher parts of Tono.
-You can see how humans and horses lived under one roof, and how invaluable horses were to human existence.
+These houses were common in Iwate during the Edo period (1603-1867).
+Many of them have been moved to their current sites from other parts of Tono.
+You can see how humans and horses lived under one roof and how invaluable horses were to human existence.

-Furusato Village is an open-air museum.
-You can wander around at you own pace or take a guided tour.
+Tono Furusato Village is an open-air museum.
+You can wander around at your own pace or take a guided tour.
 There are several events held throughout the year for visitors to take part in and enjoy.